puppetlabs/puppet-docs/source/puppet/3.7/reference/ssl_autosign.markdown

 ### Enabling Basic Autosigning

-To enable basic autosigning, set `autosign = <whitelist file>` in the `[master]` section of the CA puppet master's puppet.conf.
-The whitelist file must **not** be executable by the same user as the puppet master; otherwise it will be treated as a policy executable.
+To enable basic autosigning, set `autosign = <whitelist file>` in the `[master]` section of the CA Puppet master's puppet.conf.
+The whitelist file must **not** be executable by the same user as the Puppet master; otherwise it will be treated as a policy executable.

 > **Note:** Basic autosigning is enabled by default and looks for a whitelist located at `$confdir/autosign.conf`.
 For more info, see [the page on the confdir](./dirs_confdir.html).